cruzelante098/jison-syntax-highlight/README.md

 # Jison Syntax Highlight support for VS Code

-This extension brings syntax highlight for the Jison grammars files in VS Code.
+This extension brings syntax highlight for Jison grammars files in VS Code.
 It's a fork from the Atom extension (also used by Github Linguist), created by Chris Dibbern (<https://github.com/cdibbs>).
 Jison is a parser generator quite similar to Bison, but it uses Javascript (and also generates parsers written in JS) instead of C or C++.

 ## Features